kwalendzik/learn-co-sandbox/hundred_greatest-cli/README.md

+Welcome to 100 Years…100 Movies -
+The 100 Greatest American Movies Of All Time

 # HundredGreatest::Cli

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/hundred_greatest/cli`.
 To experiment with that code, run `bin/console` for an interactive prompt.